nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### 5.1 Add a task
 Note: For this current version of **SLAM**, pre-selecting an `Event` is not required for this command.

+**Prerequisite:** You must have added at least one event and one member before adding a task.

+Adds a task to an existing event in your current catalog of events.

+To add a task, first describe the task using the following command:

+**Format:** `add -t n/TITLE d/DATE_&_TIME`

+**Example:** `add -t n/Buy stage lights d/10-11-2021 1600`

 ### 5.2 Mark a Task as `done`